-The Academic Support Center (ASC) provides services for students, faculty, and staff with the various aspects of academic writing, critical analysis, study skills, and reading.
+ACADEMIC SUPPORT CENTER The Academic Support Center (ASC) provides services for students, faculty, and staff with the various aspects of academic writing, critical analysis, study skills, and reading.
 These services assist students in becoming proficient in the skills necessary for seminary education and ministry.
-Throughout the semester, ASC offers workshops on various academic concerns such as reading faster and smarter, documentation, and revising.
-ASC also conducts workshops designed for specific assignments, such as the Senior Statement of Faith and Ministry and applications for CPE placement.
-ASC also provides these services:
+The ASC is a student-centered drop-in office with in-person and remote hours.
+ASC staff offer workshops on various academic concerns such as reading faster and smarter, documentation, and revising.
+ASC also conducts workshops designed for specific assignments, such as the Senior Integrative Experience (SIE), applications for CPE placement, denominational essays, and ordination exam tips.

-- a tutoring center staffed by professional tutors; - an online writing lab (http://lpts.libguides.com/OWL); - ·accommodations for students with learning disabilities; and - special tutoring for ESL (English as a Second Language) students.
+- a tutoring center staffed by professional tutors; - •an online writing lab (http://lpts.libguides.com/OWL); - accommodations for students with learning disabilities; - special tutoring for ESL (English as a Second Language) students; and - •academic support for all master's level students.